 Late Sunday, after the Chiefs (1-6) were routed by San Diego, a series of tweets were posted to a Twitter account the Star reported Johnson has said is his.

 One read: “My father got more creditentials than most of these pro coaches.”
 That was followed by: “My father played for the coach from “rememeber the titans”.
 Our coach played golf.
-My father played for redskins briefley.
+My father played for Washington Football Team briefley.
 Our coach.
 Nuthn.”

 Haley, hired earlier this year to replace the fired Herm Edwards, did not play high school or college football and attended college on a golf scholarship.